Oswaldketonou/CMS_Hospital_Readmission_Analytics_Case_Study/docs/cms_random_forest.md

 ## 6.4 — Variable Importance
 Variable importance was extracted from the fitted model and ranked in descending order.
-The top 20 features were visualized and exported to:
+The top 20 features were visualized and exported to: visuals/random_forest/rf_variable_importance.png

+High-importance predictors typically include:

+- mortality_index
+- patient_experience_score
+- timely_effective_care_score
+- state_region
+- hospital_ownership

+These results align with CMS research indicating that both quality-of-care metrics and structural characteristics influence readmission outcomes.

+---

+## 6.5 — Outputs for Step 7
+The following objects are produced for downstream evaluation:

+- **rf_fit** — trained Random Forest model
+- **rf_preds** — predictions on the test set
+- **rf_importance** — ranked variable importance table
+- **rf_results** — RMSE and MAE packaged for model comparison

+These outputs feed directly into Step 7, where all models are evaluated side-by-side.

+---

+## Summary
+The Random Forest model provides strong predictive performance and valuable insights into feature importance.
+Its ability to model non-linear relationships makes it a critical component of the overall modeling strategy, complementing the interpretability of the linear regression model and supporting the scenario simulation work in Step 9.